davide-bergamasco/dncs-lab/README.md

 In some previous version of the lab all the "ip route" commands in the various scripts were uncommented, now only the fondamentals one are working.

-The first thing that need to be checked is the network configuration of the machines(correct ip and netmask on every interfaces), for this it's used `ifconfig`:
+The first thing that need to be checked is the network configuration of the machines(correct ip and netmask on every interface), for this it's used `ifconfig`: (it's shown the result of the command only on `host-b` but it's possible to do the same also on the others machines)

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/ifconfig.png)